---

 If you've ever seen a Dockerfile before, the above seems too good to be true.
 But try it.

-In your new directory run flyctl launch
+In your new directory run `flyctl launch`.

-Congratulations, you’ve deployed a Rails app.
-True, it doesn’t do much, but we will add more later.
+Congratulations, you've deployed a Rails app.
+True, it doesn't do much, but we will

-Now let’s review that file.
-The first line is a syntax directive.
-All dockerfiles should have this.
-In fact, this example wouldn’t work without it as it uses here docs.
+dockerfiles should have this.
+In fact, this example wouldn't work without it as it

-, specifies a base image.
+The next line, `FROM ruby`, specifies a base image.
 A base image contains a completely

 preconfigured operating system along with selected other packages.
 You can find